 Most of us know what it feels like to experience anxiety to some degree.
-But what should you do when your anxiety is starting to become a problem for you?
-Sometimes anxiety can contribute to feelings of helplessness and frustration.
+But what should you do when it is starting to become a problem for you?
+Sometimes it can contribute to feelings of helplessness and frustration.
 If that’s the case for you, this article can help you with how to start managing your anxiety in the moment, and knowing where to turn for help.

 Symptoms of anxiety might include an increased heart rate, changes in breathing patterns, sweaty palms, feeling fearful or engaging in obsessive thinking, as well as restlessness or panic attacks.
-It’s important to note though that anxiety can take many forms.
-Often, it takes professional support to help identify, understand and manage anxiety properly so you should never hesitate to reach out for help.
+It’s important to note though that it can take many forms.
+Often, it takes professional support to help identify, understand and manage it properly so you should never hesitate to reach out for help.

-If you can relate to some of those feelings of anxiety, this 4-step process may help you to recognise and manage your anxiety in the moment, giving you an opportunity to regain control and feel calm again:
+If you can relate to some of those feelings with this 4-step process may help you to recognize and manage your anxiety in the moment, giving you an opportunity to regain control and feel calm again:

 Step 1: Breathe through it